 - It was eventually revealed that Dante of the Devil May Cry series is this to Nero, because Vergil was his dad.

-- Amusingly, the De Santa kids from Grand Theft Auto V see Trevor as this, calling him "Uncle T" and Tracey even hugging him when he shows up at Michael's house.
+- Amusingly, the De Santa kids from Grand Theft Auto V see Trevor like this, calling him "Uncle T" and Tracey even hugging him when he shows up at Michael's house.
 While he is legitimately fond of them, he's also aware that they're little more than Spoiled Brats and is prone to giving them horrible advice (such as telling Jimmy to give up smoking weed and switch to meth).

 - Sialeeds Falenas in Suikoden V although she's more of a Cool Big Sis to her nephew and niece.
 And yes, she'll do anything to create a wonderful future for both of them, even if it means besmirching her own name.